Malta attracts wealth, talent, investment to its shores providing red carpet welcome to wealthy foreigners investing in the island.

 - Health insurance coverage

-We currently offer this options through a authorized law firm and investment advisor in Malta.
+We currently offer this option through a authorized law firm and investment advisor in Malta.

-This program best fits for those who dont want citizenship, for eg. where countries dual citizenship not allowed (eg. China, India, Middle East)
+This program best fits for those who dont want citizenship now, for eg. where countries dual citizenship not allowed (eg. China, India, Middle East)

 Other golden visa schemes do not come with the perk of including grandparents.